Texas is one of the fastest-growing States in America, so you figure there must be a lot of jobs for bartenders in the Lone Star State.

 TABC is the Texas Alcoholic Beverage Commission, a government agency that oversees the sales of alcohol as well as licencing establishments and combatting public safety threats, including drunk driving and human trafficking.

-All retailers of alcohol are required by TABC to have a permit or license.
+TABC requires all retailers of alcohol to have a permit or license.

-Essentially if you are selling or serving, or hosting events where alcohol will be served in Texas, you will usually be dealing with TABC.
+Essentially, if you are selling, serving, or hosting events where alcohol will be served in Texas, you will usually be dealing with TABC.

 There are two kinds of certificates, one for Seller/Servers and another for Delivery people (like Uber Eats and similar services).
 You’ll want to take the Seller/Servers certification as a bartender or waitstaff.